 The top-line coverage limit (e.g., $5M) may not be the same limit for each coverage in your policy.
 There will almost always be “sub-limits” for specific coverages.
 Make sure you review the list and that you are comfortable with the coverage offered.

 4. Business interruption

-This is an important coverage to help cover loss of profits or revenue the business suffers as a result of the break.
+This is an important coverage to help cover a loss of profits or revenue the business suffers as a result of the break.
 This might be due to systems being down or customers leaving due to reputational damage.
-The two important elements of this coverage to consider are: the length of the waiting period before you can claim against this coverage and the duration of time this coverage will pay.
+The two important elements of this coverage to consider are the length of the waiting period before you can claim against this coverage and the duration of time this coverage will pay.

 5. Unauthorized access versus failure to protect